Hargeysa Woqooyi Galbeed, Somalia Travel Guide

 An opportunity for genuine local interaction.

-Often at very affordable prices.
+Frequently at highly affordable prices.

 Dishes like roasted meat with plain rice might be naturally gluten-free.
 Flatbreads (canjeero, laxoox) are typically wheat-based, and pasta is common.
 Cross-contamination risk exists.